 Payment vs. Court Appearance

 You must pay your fine before your court appearance or appear for a hearing at the date and time designated on your citation.
 Court check in begins at 7:00am; you must be seated and in the courtroom by no later than 8:15am.
-If you appear after 8:15am you will not be admitted to the courtroom.
+If you appear after 8:15am you may not be admitted to the courtroom.
 You may make payment arrangements at the court window up until 9:00am on your court date.
 A phone call does not constitute an appearance.
-Failure to appear on or before your court date will result in the filing of additional charges and issuance of a warrant for your arrest.
+Failure to appear on or before your court date may result in the filing of additional charges and issuance of a warrant for your arrest.

 Mandatory Court Appearances-Juveniles & Minors